openshift/origin-aggregated-logging/deployer/README.md

 If you want to be exact with curator, it is best to use `days` e.g. `delete: days: 30` [Curator issue](https://github.com/elastic/curator/issues/569)

-To create the curator configuration, do the following:
+To create the curator configuration, you can just edit the current configuration in the deployed configmap:

+    $ oc edit configmap/logging-curator

-Create a yaml file with your configuration settings using your favorite editor.
+Since it can be tricky to get YAML indentation correct in this context, you may prefer to create a yaml file with your configuration settings using your favorite editor.
 Next create a secret from your created yaml file:

-`oc secrets new index-management settings=</path/to/your/yaml/file>`
+    $ oc create secret generic index-management \
+         --from-file config.yaml=</path/to/your/yaml/file>

-Then mount your created secret as a volume in your Curator DC:
+Then overwrite the configuration with your created secret as a volume in your Curator DC:

+    $ oc set volume dc/logging-curator --overwrite --name=config \
-`oc volumes dc/logging-curator --add --type=secret --secret-name=index-management --mount-path=/etc/curator --name=index-management --overwrite`
+             --type=secret --secret-name=index-management

-The mount-path value e.g. `/etc/curator` must match the `CURATOR_CONF_LOCATION`
-in the environment.

-You can also specify default values for the run hour, run minute, and age in days of the indices when processing the curator template.
-Use `CURATOR_RUN_HOUR` and `CURATOR_RUN_MINUTE` to set the default runhour and runminute, and use `CURATOR_DEFAULT_DAYS` to set the default index age.
+    $ oc deploy --latest logging-curator

 ### About the Deployer generated secrets